eth-sri/zkay/README.md

 ## Prerequisites

-Zkay requires python version 3.8 or later to be installed.
-Additionally, install the following dependencies using your system's package manager:
+Zkay requires python version 3.8 or later.
+In addition, install the following dependencies using your system's package manager:

 #### Debian/Ubuntu
 ```bash